tecnalia-advancedmanufacturing-robotics/doosan-robot/README.md

 # bryan has made some changes:
 - shebangin' on that python3 the way the ubuntu gods intended
 - fake roscontrol interface in radians
-- watch out for the emulator not coming up fast enough for the driver to connect to it, get around that by running it a priori: `rosrun common run_DRCF.sh`
 - deleted a wayward cmakelists in the root that called the roskinetic catkin cmake...? colcon wouldnt build it so I got rid of it.
 - fixed a missing return in drflex.h
+- reduced publisher and subscriber buffering to 1 message in /command topics.

 # bryan other notes
+- Watch out for the emulator not coming up fast enough for the driver to connect to it, get around that by running it a priori: `rosrun common run_DRCF.sh`
 - I didnt really read too hard when I converted the command to radians, so it could break other services.That's a future bryan problem.
 - Ros control interface is faked for commands:
   dsr_hw_interface.cpp does this on line 732: